sheikhalif/crispy-octo-waddle/README.md

 # crispy-octo-waddle

-**Practicing Web Scraping**
+**Practicing Web Scraping** \n
-This is a list of all Stuyvesant clubs as of 10/29/21 and their members Done using python and the selenium library
+This is a list of all Stuyvesant clubs as of 10/29/21 and their members \n Done using python and the selenium library